HL7/fhir-medication-rems-ig/input/pagecontent/roles.md

 - The **pharmacist** or another dispensing provider in a certified pharmacy or certified health care setting may perform a variety of functions, such the following:
   - receive information about the REMS drug risks and the REMS requirements from the manufacturer or REMS administrator
   - determine any REMS-related actions that must be taken prior to dispensing it to the patient.
-This may include verifying the steps that the prescriber or other “upstream” participant has yet to complete (e.g., confirming that patient enrollment and prescribing steps were completed)
+This may include verifying the steps that the prescriber or other “upstream�? participant has yet to complete (e.g., confirming that patient enrollment and prescribing steps were completed)
   - complete training and other certification steps with the REMS Administrator to be authorized to dispense the REMS (as an individual pharmacist or on behalf of the pharmacy organization)
   - provide education to the patient or perform other steps required by the applicable REMS
   - send the REMS Administrator patient prescription or clinical information or assessments at the time of dispensing.

-  _Note: The guide uses “pharmacist” throughout to represent the dispensing pharmacist, other authorized pharmacy staff, the associated certified pharmacy or health care facility or operating organization._
+  _Note: The guide uses “pharmacist�? throughout to represent the dispensing pharmacist, other authorized pharmacy staff, the associated certified pharmacy or health care facility or operating organization._

 - **Other fulfilling parties** such as a drug distributor or wholesaler may also have responsibilities related to their role in getting a REMS drug to the patient.
 For example:
   - a drug distributor may need to ensure that pharmacies and healthcare settings are certified prior to shipping the REMS drug.